The hike from Fira to Oia in Santorini, Greece, is considered amongst the best things to do on the island. But is that really the case?

-If you’re not into hiking, then perhaps not; the scenery isn’t so stunning that hiking from Fira to Oia is a must-do thing in Santorini.
+If you’re not into hiking, then perhaps not; the scenery isn’t so stunning that hiking from Fira to Oia is a must-do thing, regardless of how many days you have in Santorini.

 The highlights of the hike are the towns with their iconic white houses, so it’s perfectly fine to see Fira, Imerovigli and Oia simply by catching the public bus and then walking around.